Olympics-Boxing-Filipina Petecio advances to finals; old rivals to meet in semis

-TOKYO, July 31 (Reuters) - Reigning world champion Nesthy Petecio of the Philippines defeated Italian Irma Testa in the featherweight boxing semi-final on Saturday to keep her in the contest for what could be her country’s second-ever gold medal in the Olympics.
+TOKYO (Reuters) -Reigning world champion Nesthy Petecio of the Philippines defeated Italian Irma Testa in the featherweight boxing semi-final on Saturday to keep her in the contest for what could be her country’s second-ever gold medal in the Olympics.

 The diminutive 29-year-old lost the first round against a much-taller Testa but won the second and was on the front foot throughout the third, chasing her opponent with lightning-quick steps and rapid-fire punches.